about this blog

 I use philosophy as a center for discussing the other two facets, culture and religion.
 If philosophy undergoes change, then it will be of interest as to how religion changes in light of the philosophical work of process and poststructuralist thought.

 who i am

-My fascination with philosophy and religion comes from religions effectiveness at shaping peoples lives, because religion affects are most important decisions when it comes to larger issues, such as marriage in the U.S., the notion of family, sexuality, economy, education, etc. That is why I study philosophy and religion, and am lured more towards process thought difference and harmony, as well as continental thought's move towards differentiation and harmony (Deleuze for the most part).
-It opens up and makes known the dysfunctions of current society; if flips it on its head.
+My fascination with philosophy and religion comes from its effectiveness to shape lives; It also shapes the larger issues, such as marriage in the U.S., the notion of family, sexuality, the economy, education, etc. That is why I study philosophy and religion and am lured toward process and continental thought's move toward differentiation and harmony (Whitehead, Faber, Keller, and Deleuze for the most part).
+It opens up and makes known the dysfunctions of current society; it flips it on its head.

 Welcome to processimagining.com!